 Stop being irrelevant.
-The return of the Marcoses is not the return of martial law in the Philippines; neither does it mean tolerance of the human rights violations, nor acceptance.
-Rather, it is a waking up of the Filipino people from the deep sleep of a decade-long politics of manipulation.
+The return of the Marcoses is not the return of martial law in the Philippines; neither does it mean tolerance of the human rights violations or acceptance nor a revision of history.
+Instead, it is a waking up of the Filipino people from the deep sleep of a decade-long politics of manipulation.

 Stop self-agitating.
 Stop listening to the hyperbolized propaganda, melodramatized sentiments of the #neverforget, #neveragain pretentious woke, and the sensationalization of the martial law issues by the yellow media.
 Stop being odd.
 Stop behind the times thinking.